MehdiMahmoodi/Python_ENV_Create/README.md

 *pip can upgrade packages in-place using the --upgrade flag.
 For example, to install the latest version of requests and all of its dependencies:<br>
 python3 -m pip install --upgrade requests<br>
 ## Using requirements files
 Instead of installing packages individually, pip allows you to declare all dependencies in a Requirements File.
-For example you could create a requirements.txt file containing:<br>
+For example you could create a requirements.txt file containing:<br>“Requirements files” are files containing a list of items to be installed using pip install like so:<br>

 requests==2.18.4<br>
 google-auth==1.1.0<br>